micros24/awesome/README.md

 ### January 31, 2024

 Performance on my PC has been better since the last time I used Hyprland.
 However, the note above still applies and I still notice the occasional lag and therefore, cursor lag.
-It has come to a point that lag doesnt not happen frequently, compared to before, so the cursor lag does not happen as frequently.
+It has come to a point that lag doesn't happen frequently, compared to before, so the cursor lag does not happen as frequently.
 I'm back to using Hyprland as my main Window Manager.

 # Installing yay (Yet Another Yogurt) AUR helper